vonture/fixie/README.md

 fixie
 =====

-A fixed function OpenGL (1.X/ES 1.1) implementation on top of modern OpenGL.
+A fixed function OpenGL ES 1.1 implementation on top of modern OpenGL